kg-byte/rails_engine_fe/README.md

 <!-- ABOUT THE PROJECT -->
 # Rails Engine
 ## About This Project
 *Rails Engine FE* is a Django Application that consumes several endpoints rendered by *[Rails Engine Repository](https://github.com/kg-byte/rails-engine)*.
-The purpose of this project is to demonstrate Service Oriented Architecture where font-end and back-end team chose to build their applications using different languages.
-It should be noted that no template/feature testing has been implemented for the interest of time, which will be a potential refactoring opportunity for a later time.
+The purpose of this project is to demonstrate Service Oriented Architecture where font-end and back-end team chose to build their applications using different programming languages.

 <p align="right">(<a href="#top">back to top</a>)</p>